 If you find this directive, it indicates that your EZproxy server may be using a wildcard certificate that was created outside of EZproxy and imported manually.
 This option can interfere with certificates created within EZproxy.
 If you find this directive and you are planning to create a certificate from within EZproxy, you should delete this directive.

 Replace someuser and somepass with the username and password you will use to log in to EZproxy with administrative access.
 You will use these login credentials to enable your SSL certificate in EZproxy.

 The following instructions explain how to configure EZproxy to enable https support.
 In all of these examples, in any location where http://ezproxy.yourlib.org:2048 appears, you should substitute your own EZproxy server name and port.

 443 is the preferred number as this is the standard port for use with https.
 However, if you already have a secure web server running on the same system as EZproxy, it will already be using port 443.
 In this case, you will need to either setup two separate IP addresses on your server, or you will need to pick an alternate number such as:

-If you use a firewall, you may need to configure it to allow access to the port you select.
+If you use a firewall, you may also need to configure it to allow access to the port you select.

+using the admin username and password entered in your config.txt.
 If you use CAS, CGI, or Shibboleth for user authentication, please consult EZproxy Administration for additional steps that are required to access the administration page.